 Library cards are required for everyone to borrow materials.
 For students at the Lee and Harnett Main campuses, the student ID card is also the library card.
 Student IDs are made at the Lee and Harnett Libraries.
-At the Chatham Main Campus, IDs are made in the main building.
+At the Chatham Main Campus, IDs are made in the Admissions Office in the Administration Building.
 Students should provide a copy of their registration schedule and/or receipt as proof of enrollment at the time their ID is made.
 All students will need to register and activate their student ID for use as a library card at the library circulation desk.
-Students at the Chatham Main Campus should see the receptionist in the main building for a library card at the Chatham students will also need to register this library card at the Chatham Community Library circulation desk.
+Students at the Chatham Main Campus should go to the reference desk at the Chatham Community Library for a library card.
 Please let the Chatham library staff know that you are a CCCC student.